ShackledMars261/is-c/README.md

 - Come up with name (current one is pretty trash)
 - Update README
 - Use more features in the example
+- Update wellness check to check connected services (new client endpoint)
+- GETIP and GETPORT actions (for clients)
+-